openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Proximity search** - Uses the tilde ‘~’ symbol at the end of a phrase to find words that are close to each other.

-**Proxy Server** - Server that acts as an intermediary between remote users and EQUELLA.
+**Proxy Server** - Server that acts as an intermediary between remote users and openEQUELLA.

-**Publish** - Contribute an item to the EQUELLA Digital Repository.
+**Publish** - Contribute an item to the openEQUELLA Digital Repository.

 **Purge** - Item administration operation displayed for items that have been deleted.
 This operation causes the item to be purged immediately from the repository.
 Purged items are not recoverable, all files and data are removed from the filestore and database.

-**Quick Contribute plug-in** - Administration Console System Settings plug-in that enables a Quick Contribute control on the selection EQUELLA Home page for integrated third-party systems such as Blackboard™ and Moodle™.
-The control provides a simple way of adding files from the local computer or network to a course as an EQUELLA item and prevents duplicate files being uploaded.
+**Quick Contribute plug-in** - Administration Console System Settings plug-in that enables a Quick Contribute control on the selection openEQUELLA Home page for integrated third-party systems such as Blackboard™ and Moodle™.
+The control provides a simple way of adding files from the local computer or network to a course as an openEQUELLA item and prevents duplicate files being uploaded.

 **Radio button** - One of a group of options whose on-screen appearance is a circle followed by an option name.